clojurebridge-minneapolis/track1-chatter/track1-web.md

 Refresh the page.
 We want to see the h1 tag centered.
 It won't though.
 Open firebug and watch the traffic as you refresh the page.
 We're getting a 404 when it's trying to download the css.

 The problem is in our defroutes.
-We tell what to do when a browser requests a GET or a POST but anything else is falling through to our route/not-found call.
+We have a route handling browser GET or POST requests, but anything else is falling through to our route/not-found call.
 We need to tell defroutes where to find our resources.
 Change the defroutes to:

 ```clojure
 (defroutes app-routes